How many months of current affairs are to be studied for UPSC Prelims and Mains?

 Focus on your Return on Your Investment (ROI)

-As we mentioned before, you should prioritize current affairs section.
-The below guidelines can surely help.
+As we mentioned before, you should prioritize the current affairs section.
+The guidelines can surely help.

-Taking a mock exam of 100 questions is a faster and an efficient way of learning, as it takes only 2 hours to finish a mock exam.
+Taking a mock exam of 100 questions is a faster and more efficient way of learning, as it takes only 2 hours to finish a mock exam.

-So in 14 hours (less than a day), you can finish all Current Affairs Mock Exams in ClearIAS prelims Test Series 2018.
+So in 14 hours (less than a day), you can finish all Current Affairs Mock Exams in ClearIAS Prelims Test Series.